verrazzano/docs/content/en/docs/setup/provision-cluster/ocne-oci.md

 1. Open the navigation menu and select **Cluster Management**.
 1. From the left menu, select **Cloud Credentials**, and then click **Create**.
 Cloud credentials store the credentials for your cloud infrastructure provider.
 1. Choose **Oracle**.
-1. Provide a name for the cloud credential and then fill in the fields.
-You can find the required information in your [OCI configuration file](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#Required_Keys_and_OCIDs).
-Click **Create**.
+1. Provide a name for the cloud credential and then fill in the rest of the fields with information from your OCI account and its API signing key.
+    * **fingerprint**: The fingerprint of the public API key.
+[Find your key's fingerprint](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#four).

+    * **passphrase**: The passphrase used for the API key, if it was encrypted.

+    * **privateKeyContents**: Copy the contents of the private key portion of the API key pair.
+[Generate an API Signing Key](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#two).

+    * **region**: Enter the identifier for the current region of your tenancy.
+[Find your region identifier](https://docs.oracle.com/en-us/iaas/Content/General/Concepts/regions.htm#About).

+    * **tenancyId**: Enter the OCID of your tenancy.
+[Find your tenancy OCID](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five).

+    * **userId**: Enter the OCID of the user.
+[Find your user OCID](https://docs.oracle.com/en-us/iaas/Content/API/Concepts/apisigningkey.htm#five).

+1. Click **Create** to save the new cloud credential.
 1. From the left menu, select **Clusters**, and then click **Create**.
 1. Select **Oracle OCNE on OCI** and provide a name for the cluster.
 1. Expand **Member Roles** to add any users that you want grant access to this cluster and their permissions.